Brandon Ubel

-Brandon Ubel (born August 29, 1991) is an American professional basketball player who last played for Boulazac Basket Dordogne.
+Brandon Ubel (born August 29, 1991) is an American basketball coach and former player who is currently an assistant coach at the University of South Dakota.

-Career
+Professional career

 Ubel signed with Basic-Fit Brussels of the Belgian Ethias League in May 2013.
 For the 2014–15 season, Ubel signed with Port of Antwerp Giants.

+Coaching career

+After the conclusion of his playing career in Europe, Ubel returned to the United States to begin coaching.
+He worked as an assistant under Craig Smith for three seasons as Utah State and Utah before accepting a position as an assistant coach at the University of South Dakota in 2022.